joeyvanlierop/Boids/README.md

 <p align="center"><img src="img/preview.png"/></p>

 ## About The Project
+*This is a personal project that I developed as part of my [CPSC 210](https://sites.google.com/site/ubccpsc210/) course.
+Keep in mind that some of the following README sections were specifically written for grading purposes.*

 Developed by Craig Reynolds in 1986, boids are a form of artificial life that mimic the flocking behaviour of birds.
 Boids are able to form beautiful, mesmerizing patterns by following these three rules:
 - Separation: Steer to avoid crowding local flockmates